espinhogr/espinhogr.github.io/_posts/2015-11-17-scalaz-streams.md

     }

     // This is the main function, the entry point for the recursion.
-    // Here you pass the query you want to execute on the DB that
+    // Here you pass the query you want to execute on the DB
-    // returns the sequence of MyRecord you want in the stream. def selectAsStream(
+    // returning the sequence of MyRecord you want in the stream. def selectAsStream(
       query: Query[MyTable, MyRecord, Seq]): Process[Task, MyRecord] =
         executeQuery(query, 0, PAGE_SIZE)
 }
 {% endhighlight %}

-The code, given a `Query`, returns a `Process[Task, MyRecord]` that is a stream of `MyRecord` values.
+The code, given a `Query`, returns a `Process[Task, MyRecord]` being a stream of `MyRecord` values.
 Every time the stream doesn't have any value to serve, it queries the DB and gives you the result back `PAGE_SIZE` by `PAGE_SIZE`.

 Now it's time to write the code that reads from the stream.
 {% highlight scala %}